Produce 101 Japan season 2

-Produce 101 Japan Season 2 is a 2021 Japanese male group reality competition show, and is the second overall season of the Japanese version of the franchise.
-The show brings 101 trainees with the intention of producing an 11-member permanent male group.
-Premiering on April 8, 2021, the show is being broadcast on GyaO! every Thursday at 9pm JST (GMT+9).
-The show is being streamed on YouTube every Friday at 9pm JST (GMT+9) with English subtitles available in certain countries.
+Produce 101 Japan is a Japanese reality competition show bringing 101 trainees with the intention of producing an 11-member permanent boy band.
+Premiering on April 8, 2021, the second season is being broadcast on GyaO! every Thursday at 9 pm JST (GMT+9).
+The show is being streamed on YouTube every Friday at 9 pm JST (GMT+9) with English subtitles available in certain countries.

-The series is an official spin-off of the South Korean television series Produce 101.
-The series is a co-production between Yoshimoto Kogyo and CJ E&M. Weekly highlights are also being aired on TBS.
+The series is an official spin-off of the South Korean television series Produce 101 and is a co-production between Yoshimoto Kogyo and CJ E&M. Weekly highlights are also being aired on TBS.

 The top 11 winners debuted under the name INI.

 Background

 In November 2020, Yoshimoto Kogyo and CJ E&M announced they would be co-producing a 2nd Japanese version of the Produce 101 reality competition show with the intention of debuting an 11-member boy band in 2021 for the global music market.
 The group created from the show would be permanent and would be handled by Lapone Entertainment.
-Auditions for the show took place from December 4 to Dec 6, 2020 for male Japanese residents aged 15–27 years old who were not tied to any talent agency.
+Auditions for the show took place from December 4 to Dec 6, 2020, for male Japanese residents aged 15–27 years old who were not tied to any talent agency.
 On January 30, 2021, all 101 trainees profiles were revealed and Fuma Murata was shown to have withdrawn; the show's theme song, "Let Me Fly" was also revealed.
 Prior to the show's airing, another contestant, Fujisawa dropped out, totaling two withdrawing and leaving 99 trainees to compete on the show.

+Cast

+The show was presented by Hideyuki Yabe and Takashi Okumura of the comedy duo Ninety-nine, who had previously hosted the Asayan talent competition series in 1999.